-You can now earn 80,000 bonus points for your next American Airlines flight with the Citi Premier credit card | CNN Underscored
+Citi Premier credit card review | CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-Our quick take: The Citi Premier® Card is a top mid-tier credit card that comes with a sizable sign-up bonus and earns Citi ThankYou Rewards points, which can be redeemed for cash back or travel, transferred to the program’s airline partners or, for a limited time now through November 13, converted into American Airlines AAdvantage miles at a 1-to-1 ratio.
+Our quick take: The Citi Premier® Card is a top mid-tier credit card that comes with a sizable sign-up bonus and earns Citi ThankYou Rewards points, which can be redeemed for cash back or travel or transferred to the program’s airline and hotel partners at a 1-to-1 ratio.
+It’s currently offering new card holders 80,000 bonus points after you spend $4,000 in the first three months after opening the account, but this limited-time offer is expected to disappear shortly.

 Pros: